Ella-Truong/dripdrop/docs/decisions.md

    const {user, setUser} = useUser()
    ```
    - `useUser()` is a custom hook: `export const useUser = () => useContext(UserContext)`
    - Components line `NavigationBar` can render UI based on `user` or update it on login/logout

+### Trade-offs:
+Managing user state in UserProvider is convenient for global access and instant UI updates but requires client-side fetching, may show a brief unauthenticated state on first render, and depends on additional logic for token refresh and server side security check (handled in lib/supabase/serverClient.js)